-Simulation of Negative Influences on the CWDM Signal Transmission in the Optical Transmission Media
+Effect of the FWM Influence on the CWDM Signal Transmission in the Optical Transmission Media

-Rastislav Róka, Martin Mokráň and Pavol Šalík
+Rastislav Róka, Martin Mokráň

-Abstract-This lecture is devoted to the simulation of negative influences in the environment of optical transmission media.
-An attention is focused on main features and characteristics of environmental influences at the CWDM signal transmission.
-Shortly, basic principles of the wavelength division multiplexing systems are presented utilizing especially the Coarse WDM technique.
+Abstract- This paper deals with analysis of negative influences on the optical signal transmitted in the environment of optical transmission media and is focused especially on the Four Wave Mixing (FWM) effect.
+The FWM is one of nonlinear effects in the optical transmission media with the strongest impact on transmitted signals utilizing a wavelength division multiplexing.
 Consequently, a simulation model for the appropriate CWDM optical transmission path is introduced with short descriptions of functional blocks representing technologies utilized in this specific environment.
 The created Simulink modeling scheme of real environmental conditions at the signal transmission using the Coarse Wavelength Division Multiplexing (CWDM) allows executing different requested analyses for advanced optical signal processing techniques.
 Finally, some results from the CWDM simulation are introduced for the signal transmission influenced by different negative effects in the optical transmission medium.
 Using the presented simulation model, it is possible analyzing transmitted optical signals with eye diagrams and determined the impact of negative influences on the optical frequency spectrum.

-Keywords-the optical single-mode fiber, environmental influences, the wavelength division multiplexing, the CWDM optical transmission path
+Keywords-the FWM influence, the CWDM optical transmission path, the wavelength division multiplexing, the optical single-mode fiber

-I. Introduction
+I. INTRODUCTION

 The optical fiber represents an environment, which is suitable for long distance information transmission using optical signals.
-Since a need for higher transmission speed is growing [1]-[4], it is necessary looking for methods with more effective utilization of the bandwidth, which is available in the optical fiber.
+Since a need for higher transmission speed is growing [1]-[5], it is necessary looking for methods with more effective utilization of the bandwidth, which is available in the optical fiber.
 One of these methods is the Wavelength Division Multiplexing (WDM) that allows transmission of multiple data channels through the one optical transmission path.